 While speaking of food, let us mention the Miami Food Trucks, an eclectic assortment of fresh food purveyors who assemble at the Wynwood Art Walk every second Saturday.

 Cape Florida Lighthouse, Key Biscayne

-After experiencing the excitement, history, culture and electric vibe that resonated throughout my Miami tour, we knew it was time to decompress and chill, so we hit the beach to reflect on all the fun we had had.
+After experiencing the excitement, history, culture, and electric vibe that resonated throughout my Miami tour, we knew it was time to decompress and chill.
+We then hit the beach to reflect on all the fun we had had.
 Not far from Miami’s downtown is the upscale Key Biscayne, popular for its tennis and golf exhibitions and home to the popular Miami Seaquarium.

-Thick, healthy Florida mangroves and a maritime hammock can be found here, replanted after the devastation of Hurricane Andrew.
-More than 50 butterfly species, 170 bird species, sea turtles, Florida manatees and even the American crocodile have been spotted.
+Thick, healthy Florida mangroves and a maritime hammock were replanted after the devastation of Hurricane Andrew.
+More than 50 butterfly species, 170 bird species, sea turtles, Florida manatees, and even the American crocodile have been spotted.

-This spit of land jutting into the Atlantic, enclosing the north end of Biscayne Bay was originally named Cape of Florida by Ponce de Leon who led the first European expedition to these shores in 1513.
-Interestingly, Cape Florida became a port for runaway slaves and Black Seminoles awaiting safe passage to the British Bahamas prior to and during the Civil War era.
+This spit of land jutting into the Atlantic, enclosing the north end of Biscayne Bay was originally named Cape of Florida.
+Ponce de Leon who led the first European expedition to these shores in 1513 named it.
+Interestingly, Cape Florida became a port for runaway slaves and Black Seminoles.
+They were awaiting safe passage to the British Bahamas prior to and during the Civil War era.

-As we stretch out on the beach and reflect on our discoveries, we think about Miami’s lush gardens, century-old mansions, legendary hotels, pools, ethnic neighborhoods, cuisine, vibrant art and unique history with an unmistaken tropical vibe.
+As we stretch out on the beach and reflect on our discoveries, we think about Miami’s lush gardens, century-old mansions, legendary hotels, pools, ethnic neighborhoods, cuisine, vibrant art, and also unique history with an unmistaken tropical vibe.

 Miami, a city of many “renaissances” has got the beat.